 2. Ensure your gutters are clear of any plant growth, leaves or debris (& bouncy balls)

 Clean out your gutter system twice a year: at the end of spring and the end of fall after all the leaves are off the trees.
 It’s also smart do it when someone is home to spot you.
 There are all kinds of tricks and gizmos to help with the job, but if you do it routinely, it’s usually simple enough with a ladder, hose and gloves.

 THIS IS CRITICAL.
 REMEMBER: THE WHOLE POINT IS TO DIRECT WATER AWAY FROM THE HOUSE.

 Easy as 1,2,3!
-Sooo much better than a moldly, wet basement!
+Sooo much better than a moldly, wet basement this winter!
 So, what's lurking in your gutters?
-And how well are they going to protect your home for the next hurricane and this winter?
-We’re bound to have plenty nice autumn days.
+And how well are they going to protect your home for Virginia's hurricane season and beyond?
+We’re bound to have plenty nice fall days.
 So go make them awesome!